sinjinablueshirt/wiki-game/README.md

 cat /tmp/friends.dot | dot -Tpdf -o ~/friends.pdf
 ```

-Open up `~/friends.pdf` to see the graph.
+Open up `~/friends.pdf` in VSCode to see the graph.
 You should see something like:

 <center>
 <img src="./images/friends.png" width="500">